19-year-old killed in officer-involved-shooting in Fall River

 The incident is still under investigation by state police as well as the Bristol County District Attorney’s office.

 In a related incident at Charlton Memorial Hospital, five people were arrested due to a disturbance.
-Those five, who were friends and family of the victim, pleaded not guilty in court Monday afternoon.
+Those five, who were friends and family of Barreto, pleaded not guilty in court Monday afternoon.

-Among those being arraigned was a man who said Barreto was his son and called police “assassins.”
+Among those being arraigned was a man who said Barreto was his son and said the police “assassinated my son.”

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)